Painting kitchen cabinets that are already painted

 How hard is it to paint kitchen cabinets?

-Honestly, the prep is the biggest pain when painting cabinets.
-Cabinet painting is a pretty easy DIY project that can really impact your space.
-You just need patience, proper prep, and dry wait time.
 Most people probably run into problems when they try to rush the cabinet painting process.
 We love that painting projects do not have to include a lot of tools and normally can be done pretty inexpensively.

-If you are completely new to painting, I would not recommend starting with cabinet painting.
-Maybe try painting walls in a room with your favorite color first to see if you are up for all the elbow grease involved.
-We do love how paint can change a space, just know that it will take time for you to fully paint your kitchen cabinets.
+If you are entirely new to painting, I would not recommend starting with cabinet painting.
+Try painting walls in a room with your favorite color first to see if you are up for all the elbow grease involved.

 Is painting kitchen cabinets a good idea?

-Yes, when done properly.
-Don’t expect it to be a fast DIY project where you can just messily slap on some normal latex paint.
-We recommend using the proper paint (either a latex enamel or Urethane Trim Enamel Paint) as well as a proper primer.
 If you are not willing to prep the area properly or take your time doing this DIY painting project the right way, then you may not want to take this on.
-However, it is honestly one of the cheapest DIY ways to modernize the home.
+However, it is honestly one of the cheapest DIY ways to modernize a home.
 See how we decided on what paint color to use.
 It honestly was a bold choice and I am so happy I just went for it.

 We first painted our oak kitchen cabinets white (see the whole process by clicking the link to our post).
 You can see how they have held up after 7 or now 8 years, hint pretty well, but after 8 years it was time for a change.